-The Controller’s Office Cash and Controls Team uploads all cash receipt deposits and ACH/Wire payment files to the UCSF Box on a daily basis.
-The files contain information on all payments received the previous business day.
-Departments claim funds by processing a cash receipt journal or by notifying Contracts and Grants Accounting (CGA) who will record the payment in the Research Administration System (RAS).
+To assist departments in identifying their funds, the Controller’s Office Cash and Controls Team uploads all cash receipt deposits, ACH, and wire payments files to UCSF Box on a daily basis.
+These Daily ACH and Wire Payments files contain information on all payments received the previous business day.
+Departments claim funds by processing a cash receipt journal, or by notifying Contracts and Grants Accounting (CGA) who will record the payment in the Research Administration System (RAS) for sponsored awards.

-After the monthly GL close and account reconciliation is completed for Account 10110, any unclaimed ACH/Wire payments are transferred to Account 23040.
-The updated Undistributed ACH/Wire Payments List will be available in UCSF Box.
-Departments should follow the procedures outlined in Preparing Cash Receipt and Credit Card Journals to claim and prepare journal entries for undistributed ACH/Wire payments from Account 23040.
+The Cash and Controls Team reconciles Account 10110 as part of the monthly General Ledger close, and transfers any ACH and wire payments that remain unclaimed for 60 days to Account 23040.
+The Team also creates the Monthly Undistributed ACH & Wire Payments list from Account 23040 unclaimed payments, and makes this list available in UCSF Box.
+Departments should follow the procedures outlined in Preparing Cash Receipt and Credit Card Journals to claim funds and prepare journal entries for undistributed cash, ACH, and wire payments from Account 23040.

 This practice sets guidelines for: